 Books Specific to Deity

-It’s time to mention Morgan Daimler again!
+Speaking of learning the lore, it’s time to mention Morgan Daimler again!
 I have read two more of her books in the Pagan Portals series– The Morrigan: Meeting the Great Queens and The Dagda: Meeting the Good God of Ireland.
 As a scholar, these are meticulously researched from reputable sources.
 As a spiritualist, it is clear that she takes the next step beyond academic research.
 She understands The Morrígan and The Dagda on a much deeper level.
 From what I’ve seen, all of the books in the Pagan Portals series are held to the same high standards.

 Worth checking out is Dr, Jenny Butler.
 She is a contemporary pagan scholar, and I believe a practitioner as well.
 Her work focuses on just how people connect spiritually with Celtic paganism and mythology in modern times.
 Her website has lots of resources, from videos to conference papers.